AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 	bias := bias + (learningRate * theError)
 ~~~~~~~

 Before doing any adjustment of the weights and bias, we need to know how well the perceptron evaluates the set of inputs.
 We therefore need to evaluate the perceptron with the argument `inputs`.
 The result is assigned to the variable `output`.
 The variable `theError` represents the difference between the desired output and the actual output.
 We also need to decide how fast the perceptron is supposed to learn.
-The `learningRate` value is a value between `0.0` and `1.0`.
+The `learningRate` value ranges between`0.0` and `1.0`.
 We arbitrarily picked the value `0.1`.

 Let's see how to use the training in practice.
-Consider the perceptron `p` in the following example (try evaluating the code in a playground):
+Consider the perceptron `p` in the following example (evaluate the code in a playground):

 ~~~~~~~
 p := Neuron new.